adafruit/circuitpython-org/_board/adafruit_feather_rp2040_scorpio.md

 To make NeoPixel usage glitch-free there is a 3V->5V level shifter so that the output logic is 5V.
 If you happen to want 3V signals, you can adjust the shifter voltage with a jumper on the bottom.
 It's also possible to flip the direction of the level shifter to make the 8 I/O pins inputs - say for making a logic analyzer - with a directional jumper selection also on the bottom of the PCB.

-The RP2040 SCORPIO also has a ton of RAM, 264KB, which means its trivial for it to buffer huge amounts of NeoPixels.
-The PIO peripheral doesn't need to bit-expand the NeoPixel data stream, so you only need 3 bytes of RAM per pixel.
-You could drive 8 x 5000 pixel strands -> 40,000 pixels * 3 bytes/pixel = 120KB and you still haven't used half the RAM on board.
-In fact there's so much RAM you can even dither the pixels to get another 3 bits of brightness control, for better-looking LEDs at low brightness or when gamma correcting.
+The RP2040 SCORPIO also has a *ton* of RAM, 264KB, making it trivial to buffer huge numbers of NeoPixels…*several thousand* if needed.
+In fact there's so much RAM you can even *dither* the pixels to for finer brightness control, for better-looking LEDs at low brightness or for gamma correction.

 We have [NeoPXL8 driver code available in Arduino](https://github.com/adafruit/Adafruit_NeoPXL8) and [CircuitPython](https://github.com/adafruit/Adafruit_CircuitPython_NeoPxl8), so you can jump immediately to making beautiful artworks driven by the Adafruit SCORPIO.